JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 }
 ```

+It took `0.651` to run.
 This results in an 8x speed improvement overall.

 ### Attempt 1.